QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

 Programming Paradigm
 -------------------------

-The most common case and the most typical programming paradigm for TensorCircuit are to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.
+The most common case and the most typical programming paradigm for TyxonQ are to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.

 .. code-block:: python

-    import tensorcircuit as tc
+    import tyxonq as tq

-    K = tc.set_backend("tensorflow")
+    K = tq.set_backend("pytorch")

     n = 1

     def loss(params, n):
-        c = tc.Circuit(n)
+        c = tq.Circuit(n)
         for i in range(n):
             c.rx(i, theta=params[0, i])
         for i in range(n):
             c.rz(i, theta=params[1, i])
         loss = 0.0
         for i in range(n):
-            loss += c.expectation([tc.gates.z(), [i]])
+            loss += c.expectation([tq.gates.z(), [i]])
         return K.real(loss)